Hasim-R/Budget-Tracker/README.md

 This project is open source and available for educational and personal use.
 Add a license file (e.g. MIT) if you plan to distribute it publicly.

 ---

-*Built with ❤️ to make personal finance management simple.*